Why Peru?

 What documents do I need for Peru?

-No visa is needed for Bulgarian citizens for a tourist stay of up to 90 days.
-You only need a valid international passport with at least 6 months of validity from the date of entry.
+Bulgarian citizens do not need a visa for a tourist stay of up to 90 days.
+You only need a valid international passport with at least 6 months' validity from the date of entry.
 It's wise to have a copy of your return ticket and reservation for the first night's stay – sometimes they ask for them at the border.

 Which days involve long hikes and how long are they?

-On Day 11 and Day 12, longer routes are planned—approximately 12 km and 14 km.
-On the remaining days, we foresee shorter and lighter walks.
+On days 11 and 12, longer routes are planned — approximately 12 km and 14 km.
+On the other days, we anticipate shorter and more leisurely walks.

 What's the currency and how much money should I carry with me?

 The local currency is the Peruvian sol (PEN).
-You can exchange euros or dollars at the SPOT, and there are ATMs in larger cities.
-It's good to have cash for local markets, tips, and smaller SPOTS where cards are not accepted.
-How much money to bring?
-It depends on your personal habits, but roughly around 200–300 euros for a week should be plenty for food, souvenirs, and personal expenses.
+You can exchange euros or dollars on-site, and ATMs are available in larger cities.
+It's wise to have cash for local markets, tips, and smaller settlements where cards aren't accepted.
+How much money should you bring?
+It depends on your personal habits, but roughly around 200-300 euros for a week should be more than enough for food, souvenirs, and personal expenses.

 Do we need to carry a mountain backpack during the hikes?

 The backpack is optional.
-We recommend a light, small daypack for:
+We recommend a lightweight, small daypack for:

 sunglasses and a hat